Biden's post-Super Tuesday message: It's Trump or me, folks | Politics

 Biden's post-Super Tuesday message: It's Trump or me, folks

-Now that Donald Trump has all but sealed the Republican nomination to run for the White House, President Joe Biden will try to sharpen the contrast between the two men and their vision for America.
+Now that Donald Trump has all but sealed the Republican nomination to run for the White House, President Joe Biden will aim to sharpen the contrast between the two men and their vision for America.
+Former South Carolina Governor Nikki Haley was expected to announce on Wednesday that she is exiting the Republican presidential race, clearing the path for a Trump-Biden rematch on Nov.
+5.

 Trump dominated the Republican presidential nomination contests held in 15 states on Tuesday.
 He is now close to becoming the Republican Party's official presidential nominee, setting up a historic rematch with Biden, who beat him in 2020.
 Both men have low approval ratings in national polls, meaning their teams are likely to run negative campaigns focused heavily on attacking their opponent.